 From an EMF perspective, hot and steam saunas are typically quite good.
 They also are shown in studies to reduce cardiovascular disease and lower the risk of premature death.
 However, many people with health conditions do not tolerate the heat of hot saunas (140-210 degrees Fahrenheit).
 Steam saunas are easier to tolerate, but unless you know that the water is filtered (very rare), you could be exposing yourself to many toxins including fluoride and chlorine along with its derivatives.
 Furthermore, both hot and steam saunas primarily heat the skin by convection, so the detox effects may not be as pronounced as they are with infrared saunas.

 Far-infrared saunas have been around a few decades and have become quite popular with health conscious people, even though the sauna price is typically $2,000 to $4,000.
 The added health benefit is that far-infrared energy penetrates and heats the body from the inside (approximately 1.5 inches under the skin), which can provide better detox effects than hot and steam saunas.
 This is also done at a lower temperature, from 110-140 degrees Fahrenheit.
 The problem with this type of infrared sauna is that they almost always produce very high levels of electromagnetic fields, which can affect some people.
 Here is a video I made showing this phenomenon.
 The EMFs are produced by current flowing over numerous plates in the walls of the sauna.
-I have not yet experienced a far-infrared sauna that comes highly recommended by multiple people I have discussed this with and the company (High Tech Health in Boulder, CO) has made the EMF exposures quite low.
+There is one far-infrared sauna that comes highly recommended by multiple people I have discussed this with and the company (High Tech Health in Boulder, CO) has made the EMF exposures quite low.
 If you go this route after reading the rest of this article, you can get a 10% discount by giving them my name when you order.